This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 Read or create a file

 To read any text, HTML, python file, etc cat command is used.
-For example, I want to read the content of "document.txt", Then I will use the following command:
+For example, if I want to read the content of "document.txt", Then I will use the following command:

 cat document.txt